langchain-ai/langgraphjs-studio-starter/README.md

 Follow up requests will be appended to the same thread.
 You can create an entirely new thread, clearing previous history, using the `+` button in the top right.

-You can find the latest docs on [LangGraph.js](https://langchain-ai.github.io/langgraphjs/) here.
+You can find the latest (under construction) docs on [LangGraph.js](https://langchain-ai.github.io/langgraphjs/) here, including examples and other references.

 LangGraph Studio also integrates with [LangSmith](https://smith.langchain.com/) for more in-depth tracing and collaboration with teammates.